yoppeh/eeprom-programmer/README.md

 # eeprom-programmer
 An Arduino Nano sketch and schematic for an Atmel 28cx programmer.
-This is part of my [ROL](https://github.com/yoppeh/rol) project.
 I specifically designed this for an 8kx8 eeprom (AT28C64B-15PU).
 If you're using a different size, you'll have to adjust everything for the extra/fewer address lines, of course.

 The Arduino Nano sketch implements a serial interface to the programmer.
 It accepts one-letter commands: